Netherlea Hospital has been demolished. This is a slightly revised post from 2017.

-On Friday the Dundee Courier announced that there are plans afoot to demolish the former Netherlea Hospital in Newport, Fife, and replace it with a development of luxury houses and flats, with eye-wateringly high price tags.
+In March 2017 the Dundee Courier announced plans to demolish the former Netherlea Hospital in Newport, Fife, and replace it with a development of luxury houses and flats.
+Planning permission was granted in August 2018, and work clearing the site was underway in February 2019.
 The Law Property Group, on behalf of the developers, suggested that the development would be attractive to locals wishing to downsize.
 But with the upper price of £650,000 this seems disingenuous.
 A local councillor was quoted as being ‘surprised’ by the proposed price range.
 On a development promising between 35 and 45 homes, the cheapest property, a two-bed flat, would cost £275,000.
-A bargain for a flat overlooking the Thames, but somewhat on the high side for a flat in Newport overlooking the Tay, now matter how silvery.

 Netherlea was built as a domestic villa, for the local shipowner, Andrew Leitch, in about 1893 to designs by the Dundee architect Thomas Martin Cappon.
 It is a large red sandstone building in simple Tudor style, of two storeys and attics, with stick on half-timbering in the gables.